 No doubt most of us have a very long list but writing out a list of things we want to achieve isn’t enough.
 We need to take action and we need to address areas of improvement in our personal and work life.

 I use a tried and tested method called SMART associated with Peter Drucker.
 I have had to learn to let go of other areas in my life in order to focus my full attention on achieving the desired outcome on my goal focus.

-For example: Take 4 key areas in your life which you feel aren’t quite were you want to be with them.
-A good way to measure this, is by rank scoring these areas of your life from 1-10.
+For example: Take 4 key areas in your life which you feel aren’t quite where you want to be with them.
+A good way to measure this is by rank scoring these areas of your life from 1-10.

 (1 being the worst score and 10 being the best)